This page is designed to help you ensure your submission fits the scope of the journal.

 - Do not include your name anywhere in the Word document, as the peer review process will be double blind (both author and peer reviewer are anonymous).
 Your name will be linked to the document in the submission system, which only the Editor will see.

-- We require all submissions to follow Harvard style referencing.
+- We require all submissions to follow Harvard style referencing where sources are cited.
 However, in some cases, such as legal texts, other referencing styles can be used (e.g. OSCOLA).

 If you have any questions about submissions, please email us at firstname.lastname@example.org.